Wednesday, October 2, 2024

 Rosh Hashanah October 2024

 Rosh Hashanah, the Jewish New Year, is celebrated with thanksgiving, prayer, synagogue services, and family meals.
 Unlike New Years Eve and Day in the secular calendar, this is a 2 day religious holiday.
+You may like the recipes I'm sharing.

 This year our holiday will begin at sundown on Wednesday evening October 2 -October 4.
 (Jewish holidays follow the lunar-solar calendar which falls at different times each year on the solar calendar which is the regular calendar).